-MU-COM is a wonderful place, with wonderful people, in a growing and vibrant city.
+MU-COM is focused on fostering student success in a dynamic, learner-centered environment with wonderful faculty and staff, in a growing and vibrant city.

 Donald Sefcik, DO, MBA

-Dean College of Osteopathic Medicine
+Dean, College of Osteopathic Medicine

-Senior Vice President of Health Professions
+Senior Vice President, Health Professions